3+3 Degree Program

 Advantages of the 3+3 Program

-- Provides a fast track to a career in law
+- Provides a fast track to a law degree and legal career.

-- Saves one year’s worth of tuition and time
+- Saves one year of tuition costs and time.

-- Provides a smooth transition from UMass Dartmouth to UMass Law
+- Provides a smooth transition from undergraduate to law curriculum.

 Eligibility for Admission to Law School

-University juniors who meet the following requirements are eligible for admission to the law school under the terms of the program:
+UMass Dartmouth juniors in qualifying programs who meet the following requirements are eligible for admission to UMass Law via the 3+3 program under the following terms:

-- In compliance with American Bar Association Standard 502(a) successful completion of the work acceptable for a bachelor's degree including all major, university studies, and college requirements at UMass Dartmouth by the end of the junior year of three-quarters (i.e., no less than 90 credits).
+- In compliance with American Bar Association Standard 502(a) successful completion of the work acceptable for a bachelor's degree including all major, university studies, and college requirements at UMass Dartmouth by the end of the junior year (i.e., no less than 90 credits).

-- Successful completion of all university, college, and major requirements for the bachelor's degree, other than (a) free electives and (b) requirements for which a first-year law school course may serve as an acceptable substitute.
+- Successful completion of all university studies, college, and major requirements for the bachelor's degree, other than free electives and requirements for which a first-year law school course may serve as an acceptable substitute.

-- A cumulative grade point average of 3.0 or better.
+- A cumulative grade point average of a 3.0 or better.

-- At least two semesters of undergraduate pre-law advisement, as described below.
+- At least two semesters of pre-law advisement.

 Participation & Advisement

-Students interested in the program are encouraged to make their interest known to a pre-law adviser as early as possible to insure adequate advisement in meeting the eligibility requirements for accelerated admission to UMass Law.
+Students interested in the program are encouraged to make their interest known to a pre-law advisor as early as possible to ensure adequate advisement in meeting the eligibility requirements for accelerated admission to UMass Law.
 Students who do not want to participate in the 3+3 program are also eligible for pre-law advisement.

-Each year the university members of the Joint Programs Committee shall make an evaluation of all juniors in the program and prepare a joint letter of recommendation for each student applying to the law school.
-It is understood that pre-law advisement for purposes of the program is supplementary to, and not a substitute for, regular academic advisement by faculty in the student’s major and college.
+Pre-law and 3+3 advisement for purposes of the program is supplementary to, and not a substitute for, regular academic advisement by faculty in the student’s major and college.